 At its core, Phojo is about more than just learning how to take photos or edit videos.
 It’s about building connections, practicing communication, and learning how to work well with others.
 Students get hands-on experience in photography, videography, podcasting, storytelling, and more, while also picking up soft skills like teamwork, problem-solving, and leadership.
 It’s a mix of creativity, technology, and collaboration that helps students develop confidence and flexibility—skills that are useful in any path they choose.

 What makes Phojo special is the way it brings people together.
 Students work on projects that matter, often with peers they might not normally cross paths with.
 Whether they’re producing content for the school newspaper, documenting events, or trying out new ideas, they’re learning by doing—and growing along the way.
-It’s not a huge program, but it’s a space where students can try new things, make mistakes, and discover what they’re capable of.
+It’s a space where students can try new things, make mistakes, and discover what they’re capable of.

 Copyright 2025 eastmeckphojo.com